Facebook Pixel

-Some writers take it as law, fearing that any direct statement or summary will ruin their manuscript.
+Some writers take it as law, fearing any direct statement or summary will ruin their manuscript.
 Others dismiss it entirely, frustrated by its vagueness.
 The truth, as with most craft elements, lies in the balance.
 "Showing" isn't about eliminating every instance of "telling."
 It's about choosing the right tool for the job.

 Showing creates immersion; it invites the reader to step into the scene and experience it alongside the characters.
 Telling creates distance, which can be useful for transitions or summarizing distinct periods of time.
 But when you want your reader to feel, show.